ArtCardenas/container-from-scratch-python/README.md

 docker push noahgift/duke102:tagname

 ## Run it yourself
-### remember noahgift/cloudapp is the name of the GitRepository, /latest is the default tag
+### remember noahgift/cloudapp is the name of the external Docker Hub, /latest is the default tag

 ```bash
 docker pull noahgift/cloudapp:latest